 To create a closed shape, click on the starting point of your drawing.

-To finish your drawing as an open shape, just double-click the mouse (or press the ESC key) at the point where you want to end the shape.
-When you do that, your drawing will be surrounded by eight handles indicating that it is selected.
+To finish your drawing as an open shape, just double-click with the mouse (or press the ESC key).
+At this point of time, your drawing is surrounded by eight handles indicating that it is selected.

 - Click anywhere on the slide to deselect the drawing.

 Drawing Freeform Line in PowerPoint 2016 for Windows

 Drawing Freeform Line in PowerPoint 2013 for Windows